zzz333za/CELLECT/README.md

 - out_dir: Path to save the output results.
 - model1_dir, model2_dir, model3_dir: Paths to the three trained model weight files.
 - cpu: Use CPU for inference only.
 Automatically enabled if no compatible GPU is available.
+- test: Dataset ID (1-3) used for test.